-Now in its second year, RIT’s Disability Leadership and Scholarship Program aims to recruit a cohort of students who self-identify as members of the Disability and/or Deaf community, and who demonstrate strong leadership skills and commitment to equity and justice for the Disability community.
+Now in its third year, RIT’s Disability Leadership Scholars Program aims to recruit a cohort of students who self-identify as members of the Disability and/or Deaf community, and who demonstrate strong leadership skills and commitment to equity and justice for the Disability community.

 Students selected for this opportunity should be particularly invested in disability, equity, and social justice.
 Awards will be made to selected students after acceptance to RIT.

 Recruit promising prospective students who identify as Disabled, Deaf Plus, d/Deaf, or hard of hearing to join the RIT community

 Provide pre-college workshops to the cohort of students focused on:

 Awareness of resources and processes for pursuing accommodations and other supports in college

 Self-advocacy skill development

 Development of an intentional peer community of RIT students who share a commitment to disability equity and empowerment

 Engagement in an ongoing mentorship with an RIT faculty/staff member throughout their first two years at RIT

 Ongoing leadership development experiences and opportunities